 Server maker IBM has been banging the drums about infrastructure simplification, server consolidation, and the economic benefits of the mainframe platform as a consolidation platform for so long that its arms must be tired.
 Someone in the hierarchy at Big Blue finally figured out that maybe the company should look at its own data centers and take a little of its own medicine.
-And having done that, IBM is about ready to collapse a whole bunch of RISC and X86 servers--most of them running Unix and none of them running Windows--down to much smaller number mainframes.
+And having done that, IBM is about ready to collapse a whole bunch of RISC and X86 servers–most of them running Unix and none of them running Windows–down to a much smaller number of mainframes.

 For more than a decade now, IBM has been one of the largest installations running in the world that uses ERP software from SAP to manage its own business.
 (Another biggie is, of course, Hewlett-Packard.)
 While IBM has never been explicit about how its SAP systems are deployed, it is widely believed that its own RS/6000, pSeries, and System p boxes running AIX were deployed on the backend of the SAP systems.
 IBM has also used AIX-based servers to support its vast Web operations, and probably other applications.